One Unicorn

 Annotations

 All provider-specific functionality is implemented through annotations applied to the various elements of the model.
-These annotations are expected to follow a standard naming convention of <provider_name>:<annotation name>.
+These annotations are expected to follow a standard naming convention of <provider_name>:.
 For example, the SQL Server memory-optimized annotation name is SqlServer:MemoryOptimized.

 These are often defined as constants in the code.
 For example: